BROOKELAB/SARS-CoV-2-within-host-evolution/global_data_analysis/readme.md

 All of these analyses are written in Bash and Python 3 using Numpy, Pandas, Matplotlib, and Baltic.
 The `scripts/run_all.sh` file should run all analyses, assuming you have downloaded the necessary files.

-These scripts were primarily written by [Michael Martin](https://github.com/m-a-martin) who can be reached on GitHub or at [mmart59@emory.edu](mailto:mmart59@emory.edu).
+If you have any issues with these specific scripts contact [Michael Martin](https://github.com/m-a-martin) who can be reached on GitHub or at [mmart59@emory.edu](mailto:mmart59@emory.edu).

 # Phylogenetic analysis
 This analysis downsamles the GISAID available sequences, builds a phylogenetic tree using IQtree2, and plots the resultant tree with tips labelled by amino acid identity.